 - Porky in Wackyland 9-24: One of The 50 Greatest Cartoons, and one of The 100 Greatest Looney Tunes.

 - The Daffy Doc 11-26: A Daffy and Porky teamup, although Porky is a victim to him.
-Clampett and Chuck Jones grew to hate this short due to it using an Iron Lung as a gag prop.
+Both Clampett and Chuck Jones grew to hate this short due to the backlash they got for using an Iron Lung as a gag prop when Polio deaths were on the rise.

 1939: All entries are Porky Pig shorts.